 The Pictish Stones of Raasay

-Behind Raasay House and below the peak of “Temptation Hill” you may have noticed a mysterious standing stone within an alcove of trees.
-With its picturesque location by the side of the road and weathered appearance, you would be forgiven to think that it had stood there since time In Memoriam and placed there by some ancient residents of the Isle of Raasay.
+Behind Raasay House and below the peak of “Temptation Hill,” you may have noticed a mysterious standing stone nestled within an alcove of trees.
+With its picturesque location by the roadside and weathered appearance, you would be forgiven for thinking it had stood there since time immemorial, placed there by some ancient residents of the Isle of Raasay.
 However, this is not the case.
-The stone is ancient but has been at this location on the road to the Creagan Beaga for only a couple hundred years.
+The stone is ancient, but it has only been at this location on the road to the Creagan Beaga for a couple of hundred years.

-In fact the carved slab, decorated with a variety of shapes and characters, is likely part of a series of stones and markings that belonged to an important religious site on the island close to Raasay’s modern ferry terminal.
-The stone is an important indicator to the spread of early christendom to the island but how did it get to where it is today and where are the rest of Raasay’s carved Pictish stones?
+In fact, the carved slab, decorated with a variety of shapes and characters, is likely part of a series of stones and markings that belonged to an important religious site near Raasay’s modern ferry terminal.
+The stone serves as a significant indicator of the spread of early Christianity to the island.
+But how did it come to rest where it is today, and where are the rest of Raasay’s carved Pictish stones?

 The earliest known photo of the stone taken in 1908 and the same view in 2023